 The Corporation believes that good corporate governance is an important asset that promotes and enhances performance and preserves the value of shareholder equity.
-The Committee is currently composed of Ms. Susan Kudzman and Messrs.
-Jacques Simoneau (its chairman), W. Brian Edwards and Jean Pierre Delisle.
+The Committee is currently composed of Ms. Susan Kudzman, Mr. Jacques Simoneau (its chairman) and Mr. W. Brian Edwards.
 It should be noted that Mr. Jean-Marc Eustache attends the meetings of the Committee upon invitation.

-8.1 Risk Management and Corporate Governance Initiatives
+9.1 Risk Management and Corporate Governance Initiatives

 The Committee is made up of four independent directors whose powers and mandate are set out in the Committee's charter.
 The Committee regularly reviews our corporate governance practices in light of developing requirements and practices in this field.
 As new provisions come into effect, the Committee will reassess our corporate governance practices and recommend that changes be implemented where appropriate.
+The Corporate Governance Manual has been updated to reflect, amongst others, new legislative and regulatory developments in Governance and Securities' Law.
 Transat's corporate governance practices meet or exceed National Instrument - 58-101 Disclosure of Corporate Governance Practices adopted by the Canadian Securities Administrators (see Transat's alignment with these requirements at Schedule A of this Circular) and ensure transparency and effective governance of the Corporation.

 Pursuant to its mandate, the Committee reviews on a continuous basis a number of emergency measures and measures related to the Corporation's operations.
-In December 2014, the Committee identified a list of sixty-two (62) risks and classified them according to their impact, while establishing risk assessment criteria.
+In December 2016, the Committee identified a list of fifty-two (52) risks and classified them according to their impact, while establishing risk assessment criteria.
 For example, the risks are those related to management of information systems, tour operators, airline and aircraft activities, third-party hotels where Transat books rooms for travellers, exchange rate and fuel price hedging, insurance coverage and the financial approval processes.
 Risk management is shared among the Corporation's executive officers to eliminate compartmentalized risk management.
 They are called on to present these risks to the directors of the Corporation every year.
-In this regard, presentations on air travel risks, reputational risks and fraud-related risks were made in March 2015, on human resources risks in June 2015, on information technology risks and risks related to legal matters in September 2015, and on Internet sales/e-commerce risks in December 2015.
-It is estimated that this approach will allow further development of a risk management culture within the Corporation.
+In this regard, presentations on air travel risks, reputational risks, fraud-related risks, human resources risks, risks related to legal matters and information technology risk management were made in 2015.
+In 2016, risks related to Internet sales/e-commerce, financial risks, risks arising from tour operator operations (competition, profitability of products, destination services, external factors related to climate, etc.) as well as the methodology of the stress tests applied to our risks were presented to the Risk Management and Corporate Governance Committee.
+It is therefore estimated that this approach supports a risk management culture within the Corporation.